 Find out how susceptible or flood-prone your property is.
 Consult your local office of emergency management about risks in your area and what kind of warning you can expect if there is a problem.

 If spring flooding is a possibility, your basement is where it will likely occur.
 Check your basement’s perimeter to see what’s in harm’s way, and move items of value to a higher level.
 If your property is prone to flooding, buy a sump pump and consider hiring someone to elevate your utilities.

 Clean and protect your drains

 Can your roof handle all of this water?
-Make certain that your drains are clean and free of debris so they can drain properly with the surge of water that they will need to handle.
+One of the most important steps for winter roof clean up is to make certain that your drains are clean and free of debris so they can drain properly during any surge of water.
 If you have a gutter system as either a main source of drainage or as overflow to your building, make certain your downspouts are free and clear of ice and snow.
 It is common for these areas to be covered during the winter season and/or to turn into blocks of ice, causing the water draining from the roof to back up the downspouts and remain on the roof.
-This can cause water to migrate into areas it is not intended and/or cause damage to the roof system.
+This can cause water to migrate into unintended areas and could cause damage to the roof system.